Training status gives you an overview of your longer-term training habits to provide you with powerful insight into how your training is really going.

 To help you train with running power, you can choose to download apps to show Current Running Power, Lap Running Power, Last Lap Running Power, Average Power or all four of those at once.
 Some runners also use zones or alerts to monitor their running power.
 The app settings enable you to set up five custom running power zones and/or high and low running power alerts to help you keep your running power within a target range.

 If you already own the right Garmin devices, adding power to your run is free.
-All you need is a compatible Garmin watch and one of these three accessories: HRM-Run, HRM-Tri or the Running Dynamics Pod.
+All you need is a compatible Garmin watch and one of these four accessories: HRM-Pro, HRM-Run, HRM-Tri or the Running Dynamics Pod.
 Download the Running Power app now to get access to real-time power data.